-Repentance means you have a change of intellect, emotion and will.
-As in the parable of the lost son in Luke 15:21, one must come to the end of the deification of self: “Father, I have sinned against heaven and in your sight; I am no longer worthy…” Repentance, then, is an attitude fraught with humility and contrition and impossible to obtain unless God gifts one with it.
-Second Timothy 2:25 states this very clearly:
+Repentance means a person has a change of intellect, emotion and will.
+As in the parable of the lost son in Luke 15:21b, he must come to the end of the deification of self: “Father, I have sinned against heaven and in your sight; I am no longer worthy.…” Repentance, then, is an attitude fraught with humility and contrition that is impossible to obtain unless God gifts a person with it.
+Second Timothy 2:25b states this fact very clearly:

 Repentance, then, is also a gift from God.
-When God does grant repentance the benefits are unsurpassed in this life.
-In Peter’s sermon recorded in Acts 3, he states it this way, “Therefore repent and return, so that your sins may be wiped away, in order that times of refreshing may come from the presence of the Lord” (3:19).
+When God does grant repentance, the benefits are unsurpassed in this life.
+In Peter’s sermon recorded in Acts 3, he states it this way: “Therefore repent and return, so that your sins may be wiped away, in order that times of refreshing may come from the presence of the Lord” (v.
+19).
 Luke (13:3–5) states the same truth in the opposite way, that those who do not repent will not be saved:

-“I tell you, no, but unless you repent, you will all likewise perish.”
+“I tell you, no, but unless you repent, you will all likewise perish” (v.
+3).

 In Hebrews 11:6 the author states,

-“As repentance is the one side of the coin of conversion, turning from one’s sin, so faith is the other side, laying hold upon the promises and the work of Christ.”7 Faith, then, is the total commitment of oneself to Christ.
-It is volitional acceptance of God’s gracious offer; it is the affirmation of the human heart to the work of God previously described herein.
+“As repentance is the one side of the coin of conversion, turning from one’s sin, so faith is the other side, laying hold upon the promises and the work of Christ.”9 Faith, then, is the total commitment of oneself to Christ, the volitional acceptance of God’s gracious offer, the affirmation of the human heart to the work of God previously described herein.
 Faith is the means by which Christ and His work are appropriated.

 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God.

-In Acts 26:20 Paul is explaining salvation to King Agrippa.
-Therein he states the following:
+In Acts 26:20b Paul is explaining salvation to King Agrippa, stating the following:

-Conversion means, “To turn towards, turn around.”
-“To change one’s mind and behavior.”
-In the above passage, Paul is evidencing that true salvation is always characterized by one turning around.
-One is not really saved if there is no desire to turn around relative to sinful ways.
+Conversion means “to turn toward, turn around; to change one’s mind and behavior.”
+In Acts 26:20, Paul is evidencing that true salvation is always characterized by a person’s turning around.
+A person who has no desire to turn around relative to sinful ways is not really saved.
 Scripture explains conversion both in terms of man’s responsibility to turn, or be converted, and God’s turning or converting of a man.
 Relative to the former, Isaiah writes in 55:6–7:

-And to the latter point of man’s responsibility to convert, Peter preached in Acts 3:26:
+And to the latter point of God’s responsibility to convert, Peter preached in Acts 3:26b:

 Accordingly, conversion is both a work of God and an act of man that has tremendous implications:

 Conversion leads to a fundamental change of the whole life.
-It receives a new outlook and objective . . . it involves a complete transformation of his existence under the influence of the Holy Spirit.8
+It receives a new outlook and objective…it involves a complete transformation of his existence under the influence of the Holy Spirit.10

-Conversion is a turning of the intellect, emotion and will toward God.
-Paul calls conversion, “turning to God” in 1 Thessalonians 1:9:
+Conversion is a turning of the intellect, emotion and wil toward God.
+Paul calls conversion “turning to God” in 1 Thessalonians 1:9b:

-The Greek word that is translated as Lord (kurios) is used 747 times in the New Testament.
-It means “Master, King, or Boss.”
+The Greek word translated Lord (kurios), which is used 747 times in the New Testament, means “master, king, or boss.”